 Getting the right data on rare diseases and using it correctly is essential.
 More importantly, it must not be the basis for discrimination, the meeting heard.
 In addition to valuable registries of patients with rare diseases, a “European clearing house” must be created to ensure that data contributes towards each patient getting access to appropriate care.
 A third issue is funding, panellists agreed.

 Summing up, Seychell said “the next five years will be absolutely crucial” in deciding how best to utilise expertise on rare diseases.
-This is all the more important as the Commission plans to adopt a new policy on rare diseases by 2023.

 The EU has already made great progress on the treatment of rare diseases.
 However, persistent gaps remain.
 Of the 5000 to 8000 rare diseases that exist in the EU, 95% do not have an effective therapy.
 On top of that, about a quarter of orphan drugs fail to reach marketing authorisation.
 Our 2017 debate on the subject revealed that budget pressures, bureaucratic obstacles and problems of scale are preventing rare disease patients from getting the treatment they need.
 During this lunch debate, we want to explore how the EU can move from evidence and incentives to equal access to new medicines for patients across the different health systems in the EU.

 Rare diseases are both a European success story and an area of persistent gaps.
 The good news: the 2000 EU Orphan Medicines Regulation has significantly improved the drug development pipeline, resulting in over 150 new medicines authorised on the market.
 With an estimate of 5000 to 8000 distinct rare diseases existing in the EU, 95% still do not have the available therapy, and a large percentage of orphan drugs fails to reach marketing authorisation.
 Gaps still persist in knowledge and treatments, frequently with an overlap because rare diseases often occur in children.